 When food waste ends up in landfills, it often decomposes anaerobically, creating a big stink.
 Further, this organic material releases quantities of greenhouse gas emissions from landfill disposal.
-Specifically, methane emissions – a potent greenhouse gas – more potent than carbon dioxide - that contributes to global warming.
+Specifically, methane emissions – a potent greenhouse gas – more potent than carbon dioxide - contribute to global warming.

-In certain local authorities, they divert this organic waste into a separate waste stream, and either composted for the municipality, or community use.
+Certain local authorities divert this organic waste into a separate waste stream and either compost it for the municipality or community use.
 Or their plants turn the waste into fuel and farming fertilizers.
-But even when they commercially compost food waste, there’s still the problem of burning fossil fuels when they transport and process the materials.
+But even when they commercially compost food waste, there's still the problem of burning fossil fuels when transporting and processing the materials.

-So all of us need to think about how we can deal with food waste at home.
+So we all need to think about how we can deal with food waste at home.
 Of course, the first step is to reduce the amount of waste generated in the first place.
 Of course, we should ideally aim for zero food waste.
-We should compost as much of what we haven’t used for food as possible rather than wastefully discarding it.
+We should compost as much of what we haven't used for food as possible rather than wastefully discarding it.

 Composting does not just allow us to reduce food waste and lessen our negative impact on the planet and people.
 It also allows us to make valuable material to grow our food, either in our gardens or even inside our homes.

 Wherever you are composting, it is important to understand the fundamentals.
 You should have a basic understanding of how composting works and of what you are trying to achieve.
 Composting is not difficult.
 But it is important to understand the basics before you get started to get the best results.

-The materials we can add to the compost system will vary, depending on which method you choose.
-Certain methods involve taking much more care than others.
-But here are some examples of things frequently composted at home:
+The materials we can add to the compost system will vary depending on your chosen method.
+Certain composting practices or methods involve taking much more care than others.
+But here are some examples of composting material typically used at home:

 Compost heaps like organic materials.
 Don't add plastics and other non-biodegradable materials to your compost.
 This includes things like lint from washing machines and the contents of vacuum cleaners, which usually contain microplastics from synthetic materials.
 (Though there is now compostable plastic packaging that we can add to a composting system).